 LETTERS OF RECOMMENDATION:

-Please note that as per School of Music policy, all prospective students are required to submit two letters of recommendation to the School of Music.
+Please note that per School of Music policy, all prospective students are required to submit two letters of recommendation to the School of Music.
 It is strongly recommended that these letters be written by current or former musical instructors and educators.
 Please include the standard letter of recommendation form for all letters sent to the School of Music.

 This form can be found on the music admissions homepage: